jcubic/wayne/README.md

 * `json()` - Returns a promise that resolves with the result of parsing the request body as [JSON](https://developer.mozilla.org/en-US/docs/Web/API/Request/json).
 * `text()` - Returns a promise that resolves with a text representation of the request body.

-**Response** object is instance of `HTTPResponse` those have methods:
+**Response** object is an instance of `HTTPResponse` those have methods:

 * `html()`
 * `json()`
 * `text()`
 * `send()`

-each of those methods accepts string as first argument.
-Second argument are options:
+each of those methods accepts string as the first argument.
+The second argument is options:

-* `headers` - any headers as key value pairs or you can pass [Headers object](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
+* `headers` - any headers as key-value pairs or you can pass [Headers object](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
 * `statusText` - The status message associated with the status code, e.g., OK.
 * `status` - The status code for the response, e.g., 200.
 * `type` - Content-Type of the response (MIME).

 Additional methods:
-* `redirect()` - accept url or optional first argument that is number of HTTP code
+* `redirect()` - accept URL or optional first argument that is the number of HTTP code
-* `sse([options])` - function create Server-Sent Event stream, the return object have method `send` that send new event.
+* `sse([options])` - function creates Server-Sent Event stream, the return object has a method `send` that sends a new event.
-* `fetch(url | Request)` - method will send normal HTTP request to the server and return the result to the client.
-You can use default Request object from the route.
+* `fetch(url | Request)` - method will send a normal HTTP request to the server and return the result to the client.
+You can use the default Request object from the route.
-* `download(data, { filename })` - method that can be used to trigger of file download.
+* `download(data, { filename })` - a method that can be used to trigger file download.
 The data can be a `string` or `arrayBuffer` you can use native fetch API and call `await res.text()` or `await res.arrayBuffer()` and pass the result as data.

-Application also have middlewere as in Express.js
+The application also has middleware as in Express.js

 * `use(function(err,  req, res, next) {})` 4 parameters it's an error handler
 * `use(function(req, res, next) {})` 3 parameters it's a middleware

 Additional exported functions:
-* `FileSystem({ path: string, fs: <FS Module>, prefix: string })` - function that creates a middleware for the file system.
-You should use FS that supports Service Worker like the one that use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) e.g. [BrowserFS](https://github.com/jvilk/BrowserFS) or [LightingFS](https://github.com/isomorphic-git/lightning-fs).
+* `FileSystem({ path: string, fs: <FS Module>, prefix: string })` - a function that creates a middleware for the file system.
+You should use FS that supports Service Worker like the one that uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) e.g. [BrowserFS](https://github.com/jvilk/BrowserFS) or [LightingFS](https://github.com/isomorphic-git/lightning-fs).
-* `rpc(channel, object)` - function that should be used in main thread that create RPC like mechanism, first argument is instance of a broadcast channel and second is object with remote functions.
+* `rpc(channel, object)` - a function that should be used in the main thread that creates an RPC-like mechanism.
+The first argument is an instance of a broadcast channel and the second is an object with remote functions.
-* `send(channel, method: string, args: any[])` - function send remote procedure to main thread.
+* `send(channel, method: string, args: any[])` - function sends remote procedure to the main thread.

 ## Story

-The idea of using a Service worker to serve pure in browser HTTP requests has a long history.
-I've first used this technique for my [Git Web Terminal](https://git-terminal.js.org/) and described the usage of it in the article from 2018: [How to create Web Server in Browser](https://jcubic.wordpress.com/2018/05/23/how-to-create-web-server-from-browser/).
+The idea of using a Service worker to serve pure in-browser HTTP requests has a long history.
+I first used this technique for my [Git Web Terminal](https://git-terminal.js.org/) and described the usage of it in the article from 2018: [How to create Web Server in Browser](https://jcubic.wordpress.com/2018/05/23/how-to-create-web-server-from-browser/).
 In June 2022, I came up with a cool new way of using this technique.
 While creating PoC for the article I'm going to write (will update this story when ready), I realized that I can extract all the logic of creating those fake HTTP requests into a library.
 This is how Wayne was born.

 The name of the library was inspired by the scene in [Wayne's World 2](https://en.wikipedia.org/wiki/Wayne's_World_2) in which Wayne dresses up as a construction worker.